METAL MEN DAILY

 Actionable Insights from Successful Men

 No connections.
 No leverage.
-You get railroaded through the system.
+Railroaded through the system.
 Three years on Rikers.
 Sentenced to 37 years to life.

-You’re caged in ultra-violent prisons.
+Caged in ultra-violent prisons.
 Sing Sing.
 Attica.
 Clinton Dannamoral.
 Stabbings.
 In and out of solitary.
-Fighting for your life, your freedom.
+Fighting for his life, his freedom.

-You rage.
-You fight the guards.
-Fight a system built to break you.
+He raged.
+He fought the guards.
+Fought a system built to break him.
 Lurching from anger to pain to sadness.

 Bruce_Bryan_MMD_IMG1

-This was the life of Bruce Bryan, recently released after nearly 30 years in jail.
+Recently he was released after nearly 30 years in jail.

 “After years of suffering, study groups changed me,” he says.
 “A light bulb went off in my head and said ‘I’ve got to change the way I am processing everything.’”